Bill Frisell, Ron Carter, Paul Motian

-Bill Frisell, Ron Carter, Paul Motian is the 19th album by Bill Frisell to be released on the Elektra Nonesuch label.
+Bill Frisell, Ron Carter, Paul Motian is the 19th album by Bill Frisell, released on the Elektra Nonesuch label.

 Background

 It was released in 2006 and features performances by Frisell, Ron Carter and Paul Motian recorded on February 14–15, 2005.

-An E.P. with additional tracks ("Lazy"/"Mandeville"/"Little Waltz"/"Mood") was released on iTunes.
+An EP with four additional tracks was released on iTunes.
 It has since become available on Bill Frisell's official website as a download.

+The album cover features a photography by Ralph Gibson, who also provided portraits of the musicians for the album's booklet and the EP.

 Reception

 The AllMusic review by Thom Jurek awarded the album 3½ stars, stating, "This is a solid and unexpected surprise from a brilliantly conceived collaboration.".